Culture Fit Interview Questions and Answers

 - Expresses comfort, and even a preference, for working with and on teams.

-- Articulates his or her strengths in a team environment or working on a team.
+- Articulates their strengths in a team environment or working on a team.

-- Is able to discuss the role that he or she typically plays on a work team.
+- Is able to discuss the role that they typically play on a work team.

-- Describes a level of comfort how co-workers or bosses view his or her contribution in a teamwork environment.
+- Describes a level of comfort how co-workers or bosses view their contribution in a teamwork environment.

 - Says we when describing accomplishments.

 - Attributes the success of endeavors to the group.

 - Does not say I and me in response to many questions.

 - When describing past approaches, problem-solving, achievements, endeavors, and projects, in response to other interview questions, includes forming a team or teamwork solutions as viable options.